 The Student Record Collection system enables the commonwealth and its school divisions to comply with the information and reporting requirements of Elementary and Secondary Education Act (ESEA).
 The system also reduces the reporting burden on school divisions and ensures continuity and validity in all enrollment-based data collections.
 Title III, Part A, allocations are based on the Fall Student Record Collection (SRC)

-- EL Population by Language September 2016 (XLS)
+- EL Population by Language September 2017-This is a XLS document.

-- EL Population by Language by Division September 2016 (XLS)
+- EL Population by Language by Division September 2017-This is a XLS document.

 Title III Allocations